 People who take notes remember more, are more successful, more organized, and more amazing at their job.

-Faster writing lets you put more information into your notes, and more information is always better than less.
+Faster writing helps you put more great information into your notes, and more information is always better than less.

 Note-taking is a skill that requires you to keep up.